P1n3appl3/Physics/README.md

 	Dictate collision logic with groups and masks Timestep simulation at constant speed regardless of cpu speed Simulate particle collision physics with circles
-	Include restitution, friction, gravity, and relative entity gravity
+	Include restitution, friction, absolute gravity, and relative gravity (based on entity mass)

-Using python and pygame for graphics.
+Using python 2.7 and pygame for graphics.